Acuminate – With a long-tapered, sharp tip, the sides concave.

 Spreading – Diverging almost to the horizontal.

-Spur – A hollow and slender extension of some part of a flower.
+Spur – A hollow, slender extension of some part of a flower.

 Stamen – The male reproductive organ, comprising filament and anther, and bearing pollen.

-Staminode – A sterile stamen (lacking an anther) or structure corresponding to a stamen, gen modified in appearance, sometimes petal-like.
+Staminode – A sterile stamen (lacking an anther) or structure corresponding to a stamen, generally modified in appearance, sometimes petal-like.

 Stellate – (Hairs) star-shaped, with many hairs radiating out from the base.

-Stigma – The part of the pistil on which pollen is normally deposited, gen terminal & elevated above the ovary on a style, often lobed, gen sticky or hairy.
+Stigma – The part of the pistil on which pollen is normally deposited.
+Often, it is lobed, sticky or hairy.
+Usually, the stigma is terminal and elevated above the ovary on a style.

 Stipule – An appendage at the base of a petiole (leaf stem), sometimes in the form of a pair of tiny leaves, sometimes scale–like.